You have 0 shipments in your cart

 2. Offer Prepaid Return Labels (When It Makes Sense)

-A prepaid return label is a shipping label you provide to your customer, usually included in the parcel, so they can return an item without needing to pay upfront or arrange courier details themselves.
+A prepaid return label is a shipping label you provide to your customer (usually included in the parcel) so they can return an item without needing to pay upfront or arrange courier details themselves.

 Providing prepaid return labels simplifies the process for the customer and increases trust in your brand.
 It reduces the friction that often leads to abandoned returns or negative reviews.
+While it does add to your operational costs, it can be a worthwhile investment in customer loyalty, especially in a competitive market where convenience is a key differentiator.

 3. Minimise Abuse Without Creating Barriers